 A rather macabre attraction, the Catacombs are a popular destination for visitors throughout the year.
 However, they are particularly popular around Halloween, so you should take that into account if you are planning to visit Paris around late October.

-You can continue exploring Paris’ morbid side with a visit to the neighbouring cemetery.
+You can continue exploring Paris’ morbid side with a visit to the neighboring cemetery.
 Montparnasse Cemetery, known as Cimetière du Montparnasse, is just a short walk away from the catacombs.
 The leafy cemetery boasts many ornate tombs and sculptures to spot.

 In addition to appreciating the elaborate stonework, keep an eye out for the graves of many famous individuals.
-Some well-known names and prominent historical figures, such as Jean-Paul Sartre, can be found amongst the many monuments.
+Some well-known names and prominent historical figures, such as Charles Baudelaire, Jean-Paul Sartre, Simone de Beauvoir, can be found amongst the many monuments.

 Nearby you can also find the Paris Observatory.
 Founded in the 1600s, they sometimes host events and open days.
 It’s worth checking ahead to see if they have any events scheduled during your stay in Paris.

-Being further removed from the city centre and major attractions has the benefit of lower prices for accommodation.
-There is a good selection of mid-range and affordable accommodation in the area; ideal for if you are trying to keep costs low.
+Being further removed from the city center and major attractions have the benefit of lower prices for accommodation.
+There is a good selection of mid-range and affordable accommodation in the area; ideal if you are trying to keep costs low.

-You Should Stay in Montparnasse – 14th Arrondissement If You are looking for a more local neighbourhood, with fewer other tourists; Visiting the Paris Catacombs is a high priority; You are working with a smaller budget; You don’t mind being a little further out from the city center; you are first-time tourists;
+Stay in Montparnasse If You are looking for a more local neighborhood, with fewer other tourists; Visiting the Paris Catacombs is a high priority; You are working with a smaller budget; You don’t mind being a little further out from the city center; you are first-time tourists;

 You can also find Plaine-Monceau in the17th arr.
 It is a particularly upmarket district towards the southern end of the 17th Arrondissement.
 The area is home to various embassies and political buildings boasting beautiful architecture.

 Here you can enjoy a selection of upscale restaurants and high-end boutiques or relax in Parc Monceau.
 This charming public park is full of curious structures and statues to discover.
 Various trails wind through the gardens, past various ponds and sculptures.

-You Should Stay In The 17th Arrondissement – Batignolles, Epinettes, And Plaine-Monceau If You don’t mind being further out from the city centre; You want to stay somewhere with a very local atmosphere; It is not your first time visiting Paris.
+Stay In The 17th Arrondissement If You don’t mind being further out from the city center; You want to stay somewhere with a very local atmosphere; It is not your first time visiting Paris.

-To the north of Paris, the 18th Arrondissement is further removed from the city centre than many of the districts on this list.
-The history and artistic heritage of the 18th Arrondissement lend it a reputation as one of the most romantic neighbourhoods in Paris.
+To the north of Paris, the 18th Arrondissement is further removed from the city center than many of the districts on this list.
+The history and artistic heritage of the 18th Arrondissement lend it a reputation as one of the most romantic neighborhoods in Paris.

 The Place du Tertre is one of the most well-known avenues to visit here.
 The charming, cobbled street is lined with cosy cafes.
 You can relax on the streetside dining terraces and enjoy the street performers and buskers or get a unique souvenir from one of the many artists and caricaturists.

-Most of the attractions in this area are centred around the Montmartre hill.
+Most of the attractions in this area are centered around Montmartre hill.
 Aside from being full of charming streets and stunning buildings, the top of Montmartre also offers some wonderful views across Paris.

-The main landmark of the Montmartre area is the Sacré-Cœur basilica.
+The main landmark of the Butte Montmartre is the Sacré-Cœur basilica.
 Boasting beautiful mosaics and stained glass windows, it is a fitting testament to the artistic history and heritage of the area.